songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/02-Secure-Workload/02/_network-policies.md

 ### {{% task %}} Deploy a second frontend/backend application

-First we need a simple application to show the effects on Kubernetes network policies.
+First, we need a simple application to show the effects on Kubernetes network policies.
 Create a file named `simple-app.yaml` with this content:

 ```yaml
 apiVersion: apps/v1